Dev-Blade/scum-loot-tool/README.md

 - **\*:** for whole replacement, set array of item names then... or use partial match string to work on single items to replace, set item name as value

+Hint: There are also spawner packs and the function randomFixedItemsPack() to select a random pack or generally functions to generate thing while processing, see JackpotConfig.ts and ammoBoxes.ts how it uses collections that you can tweak with your desired rarity.

 ## nodes

-sorry, not much documentation yet
+sorry, not much documentation yet implementation see src/lootProcessors/nodes.ts

 within your filter/rule use